Symphony No. 103 (Haydn): II. Andante più tosto allegretto

-In double variation form, with alternating themes in C minor and C major plus coda.
+The pattern of the movement is: (a) minor theme, (b) major theme, (c) first variation on the minor theme (woodwinds), (d) first variation on the major theme (for violin solo), (e) second variation on the minor theme (trumpets and drums), (f) second variation on the major theme (ditto), (g) a long coda section, based on the major theme.

 The double variations had been a favorite musical form of the composer for about 20 years.
 Along with the Piano Trio H. XV:23 from the same year, this was the last set he wrote.
-The themes are said to have been developed by Haydn from Croatian folk songs he knew – for discussion, see Haydn and folk music.
-Some different features in this movement include a long violin solo, as well as the lack of clarinets.

 III.
 Menuetto

 The minuet is in the home key of E♭ major.
+James Keller describes the movement thus: "minor-key shadows flicker across a landscape filled with yodeling."
 Charles Rosen, in The Classical Style, chose this minuet to illustrate the point that Classical-era minuets often have very strong first beats, in contrast to the more flowing rhythm of the Baroque minuet.

 IV.
 Finale: Allegro con spirito

 The finale is in fast tempo, has a monothematic exposition, and is in sonata rondo form.
 Like the first movement, it begins with a quasi-ritual gesture – in this case, a horn call:

+Notated at concert pitch, this is:

 The horn call is followed by a pause, then repeated as accompaniment to the main theme, and indeed echoed throughout the movement.

-Like the themes of the second movement, the opening melody was claimed by Franjo Kuhač to be taken by Haydn from Croatian folk song, in this case a tune called "Divojčica potok gazi" ("A little girl treads on a brook").
+The main theme is as follows: